>

 Cluster

-An Xplenty cluster is a group of machines (nodes) that is allocated exclusively to your account's users.
+An Integrate.io ETL cluster is a group of machines (nodes) that is allocated exclusively to your account's users.
 You can create one or more clusters, and you can run one or more jobs on each cluster.
 A cluster that you've created remains allocated to your account until you request to terminate the cluster.

 Your account includes a free sandbox cluster for testing jobs on relatively small amounts data during the package development cycle.